corrode/corrode.github.io/content/blog/foundational-software/index.md

 -- [Marc Brooker, engineer at Amazon Web Services in Seattle on lobste.rs](https://smallcultfollowing.com/babysteps/blog/2025/05/15/10-years-of-rust/)

 That fully aligns with my experience: I find that teams become ambitious after a while.
-They reach for loftier goals because they can.
+They reach for loftier goals because they *can*.
 The fact they don't have to deal with security issues anymore enables better affordances.
-From my conversations with other Rustaceans, we all made the same observation: suddenly we can build more ambitious projects that we never dared tackling before, such as writing a CPU emulator because we can.
+From my conversations with other Rustaceans, we all made the same observation: suddenly we can build more ambitious projects that we never dared tackling before.
-For fun.

 It feels to me as if this direction is more promising: starting with the foundational tech and growing into application-level/business-level code if needed/helpful.
 That's better than the other way around, which often feels unnecessarily clunky.